awsdocs/amazon-connect-admin-guide/doc_source/concepts-telephony.md

 In addition to the Amazon Connect service being spread across multiple Availability Zones, AWS also has multiple telephony providers\.
 These providers have multiple links into the data centers in those Availability Zones\.
 This ensures that if a single or even multiple links fail from a carrier, there are alternate routes available to ensure the service remains available\.

-## Toll\-free numbers<a name="concepts-toll-free-numbers"></a>
+## About toll\-free numbers<a name="concepts-toll-free-numbers"></a>

-Toll\-free numbers are telephone numbers with distinct prefix codes that can be dialed with no charge to the person placing the call\.
+Toll\-free numbers are phone numbers with distinct prefix codes that can be dialed with no charge to the person placing the call\.
 Such numbers allow callers to reach businesses and/or individuals out of the area without being charged a long\-distance fee for the call\.

 In the United States, the [Federal Communications Commission](https://www.fcc.gov/consumers/guides/what-toll-free-number-and-how-does-it-work) provides rules for obtaining and using toll\-free numbers\.
 In other countries, similar governing bodies ensure that toll\-free numbers are managed and distributed in accordance with local laws\.

 AWS manages toll\-free numbers as a Responsible Organization, or "RespOrg\."
 When you claim or port a number into Amazon Connect, we register that number with [SOMOS](https://www.somos.com/)\.
-Once the number is registered, we are able to select multiple carriers to provide BOTH route and carrier redundancy\.
+After the number is registered, we are able to select multiple carriers to provide BOTH route and carrier redundancy\.
 This provides the highest level of availability, ensuring the number will remain available even in the event of a complete carrier outage\.
 This level of service does come at an additional cost, as toll\-free numbers are a higher price than direct dial, but the service reliability and customer experience make this the most attractive option\.

-## Direct\-in\-dial \(DID\) numbers<a name="concepts-did-numbers"></a>
+## About direct\-in\-dial \(DID\) numbers<a name="concepts-did-numbers"></a>

 Direct inward dialing \(DID\), also called direct dial\-in \(DDI\) in Europe, is a telecommunication service offered by telephone companies to subscribers\.
 DID numbers provide a locally formatted telephone number that can match the dialing pattern of a local subscriber\.
 For example, in Seattle, Washington, USA, the local dialing pattern is \+1\(206\)\-NXX\-XXXX\.
 The provider of the DID number would provide numbers with the \+1\(206\) pattern to match local dialing\.